-Before joining the University at Buffalo Law School, I was an Associate with the Humanities Center at Harvard University, a Visiting Fellow with the Human Rights Program at Harvard University Law School, a Junior Fellow with the Center of Criminology at the University of Toronto, and a Visiting Fellow with the Geography Department at the Hebrew University of Jerusalem.
+Before joining SUNY Buffalo Law School, I was an Associate with the Humanities Center at Harvard University, a visiting fellow with the Human Rights Program at Harvard University Law School, a junior fellow with the Center of Criminology at the University of Toronto, and a visiting fellow with the Geography Department at the Hebrew University of Jerusalem.
 I also served as a public prosecutor and as an environmental lawyer, both in Israel.
 In 2013-4, I am a Ryskamp fellow of the American Council for Learned Societies (ACLS) as well as an Atkinson Center for a Sustainable Future fellow at Cornell University's Society for the Humanities.